 Likewise, technology adoption (or a lack of technology adoption) can reinforce data silos.
 With technology such as machine learning and NLP (natural language processing), organizations can search, access, filter, and transform data into actionable insights.

 But many organizations have fallen behind in new technology.
 Though it has been proven to improve operational efficiency, three out of 10 companies don’t have a strategy for digital transformation.
 In many cases, organizations haven’t adopted technologies to help them search and filter data.

 Finally, limited software integration can produce data silos.
-Teams often use different software to handle various needs, storing data in tools inaccessible to other groups (Imagine a finance team trying to access data generated from a marketing tool).
+Teams often use different software to handle various needs, storing data in tools inaccessible to other groups.

 Take a look at your organization.
 Is your information siloed?